fabio-miranda/fabio-miranda.github.io/courses/cs524-fall-2024/cs524-fall-2024-syllabus.md

 For grades, see Grading Policy.
 For schedule, see Course Schedule. **Assignments 1 and 2 will not be graded**; they are designed to ensure you become proficient with the necessary technologies.

-- Assignment 1:
+- Assignment 1 (optional, not graded):
   - Front-end technologies and libraries.
   - Link: https://github.com/uic-big-data/assignment-1/
-- Assignment 2:
+- Assignment 2 (optional, not graded):
   - Back-end technologies and libraries.
   - Link: https://github.com/uic-big-data/assignment-2/
 - Research paper presentation: